taxprofiler/taxpasta/README.md

 | ----------- | ----- |
 |             |       |

-You can count on the second column being integers :wink: Having such a simple and tidy table should make your downstream analysis much smoother to start out with.
-Please, have a look at the full [getting started](https://taxpasta.readthedocs.io/en/latest/tutorials/getting-started.md) tutorial for a more thorough introduction.
+You can count on the second column being integers :wink:.
+Having such a simple and tidy table should make your downstream analysis much smoother to start out with.
+Please have a look at the full [getting started](https://taxpasta.readthedocs.io/en/latest/tutorials/getting-started.md) tutorial for a more thorough introduction.